tudormir/Love-Numbers/Readme.md

 In this game an positive integer number is tested whether the given number is even, odd of prime.

-I have ben inpired by the Love Maths game that I have seen during the course at Code Institute.
+I have been inpired by the Love Maths game that I have seen during the course at Code Institute.

 The game has the followings element:
    - head: hier I have added the language, title, fonds, link to the style.css file.